Moynaq: a travel guide to the Aral sea in Uzbekistan

 Moynaq and the Aral sea

 The Amu Darya and Sir Darya rivers were diverted for the needed irrigation.
 Soviet scientists already predicted that the Aral sea would dry up, but the economic benefits of the cotton industry were too big.
 The cotton profits are still the main reason there is not much hope for the Aral sea in Uzbekistan.
-Only 10% of its original size remains and salinity is so high that marine life has become impossible.
+Only 10% of its original size remains and salinity is so high that marine life has become almost impossible.

 On the other side in Kazakhstan, projects to restore the Aral sea had some success, but in Uzbekistan the government tries to hide the urban decay by modernizing the city of Moynaq and focusing on tourism.
 Its remote location in the autonomous republic of Karakalpakstan is a challenge though and most travellers never make it that far into Uzbekistan.

-A Moynaq travel guide
+Moynaq travel guide

 Travelling to Moynaq is not too complicated though.
 You might have heard you need expensive tours to see Moynaq, but this is not true.
 Even though it is remote, it is possible to get there with public transportation and there are enough facilities for the independent backpacker.

 I hope this Moynaq travel guide will give you enough information to visit Moynaq on your own or with a tour if that is what you prefer.
+Moynaq is one of the best places to visit in Uzbekistan to see the Aral sea disaster and it is a worthwile addition to any Uzbekistan itinerary.

 Things to do in Moynaq